bcaffo/regmodsbook/manuscript/01_introduction.md

 Our goal is exactly to use the origin as a pivot point and pick the line that minimizes the sum of the squared vertical distances of the points to the line.
-Use R studio's  manipulate function to experiment.
+Use RStudio's  manipulate function to experiment.
 Subtract the means so that the origin is the mean of the parent and children heights.